craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### Ignitable

 This area of affect can be ignited by a spark or open flame.
-If such a thing were to occur, any occupents of the area would immediately take 6d4 fire damage, and the area of affect becomes dispersed and/or innert.
+If such a thing were to occur, any occupants of the area would immediately take 6d4 fire damage, and the area of affect becomes dispersed and/or innert.

 ### Metal-Attunement